-World markets subdued amid coronavirus worries, hope for help
+Stocks open sharply lower amid coronavirus fears

 The world of stocks and bonds has been topsy-turvy amid a coronavirus outbreak.
 (Source: NYSE/CNN/file)

-European indexes were up slightly Wednesday after benchmarks fell in Japan, China, Australia and South Korea.
+Major indexes are off more than 2% in early trading Wednesday, taking 580 points off the Dow Jones Industrial Average.
+European indexes were up slightly.

-The Bank of England cut its key interest rate as an emergency measure in response to the outbreak of the COVID-19 virus.
+The Bank of England cut its key interest rate as an emergency measure in response to the outbreak of the virus, following similar moves by central banks in the U.S. and Canada.

-The European Central Bank is likely to offer some financial support as well on Thursday.
+The European Central Bank is likely to offer support on Thursday.

 Countries are shifting into damage-control as infections spread, prompting sweeping controls on travel and other public activities.